 - An ATO attack against the mobile login API used a single User-Agent string and was spoofing an Android app but appeared to be an iOS device.
 The attack was distributed across residential IP proxies located in China, Romania & Brazil.

-Learn more about how Bot Defense sets itself apart from other, first-generation bot mitigation alternatives here.
+Learn more about how API Spartan sets itself apart from other, first-generation bot mitigation alternatives here.

 Never miss an update!